 Climb to summit Jahnaci (2230m).

-If you’re already at Zelene, then you’re halfway to one of High Tatras’ must climb summits with a marked route—Jahnaci stit.
-It takes a couple of intensive hours to get there, since for 2.5km of distance you have to climb 680 vertical meters.
-There are sections with chain and like all via ferratas in Slovakia there is no safety line so if you’re not very comfortable with exposed heights, you should keep that in mind.
+If you’re at Zelene, then you’re halfway to one of High Tatras’ most beautiful summits—Jahnaci stit.
+It takes a couple of intensive hours to get there, since you have to climb 680 vertical meters in 2.5km.
+There are exposed sections with chains and like all via ferratas in Slovakia there is no safety line, so if you’re not very comfortable with heights, you should keep that in mind.
 It takes around two hours to get up there and almost the same time back to Zelene.

 Hike to Trojrohe and Velke Biele pleso.